AppArmor vs. SELinux Comprehensive Comparison

 Ease of Use

 In contrast, SELinux is more complex and difficult to use.
-It requires a lot of configuration to set up, and it does not use a profile-based approach to security.
+It requires extensive configuration to set up, and it does not use a profile-based approach to security.
 Instead, SELinux uses a mandatory access control (MAC) policy, which specifies what actions are allowed on a system and what actions are not.
 This policy can be difficult to understand and configure, making SELinux a more challenging LSM to use.

 Performance

 AppArmor is known for having a lower impact on system performance compared to SELinux.
-This is because AppArmor uses a profile-based approach to security, which is less complex than mandatory access control (MAC) policy used by SELinux.
-Additionally, AppArmor profiles can be compiled into kernel, which can reduce overhead of enforcing security policies.
+This is because AppArmor uses a profile-based approach to security, which is less complex than the mandatory access control (MAC) policy used by SELinux.
+Additionally, AppArmor profiles can be compiled into the kernel, which can reduce the overhead of enforcing security policies.

-On other hand, SELinux is known for having a higher impact on system performance compared to AppArmor.
-This is because SELinux uses a mandatory access control (MAC) policy, which is more complex than profile-based approach used by AppArmor.
-Additionally, SELinux policies cannot be compiled into kernel, which can result in higher overhead when enforcing security policies.
+On the other hand, SELinux is known for having a higher impact on system performance compared to AppArmor.
+This is because SELinux uses a mandatory access control (MAC) policy, which is more complex than the profile-based approach used by AppArmor.
+Additionally, SELinux policies cannot be compiled into the kernel, which can result in higher overhead when enforcing security policies.

 Flexibility